Kyant0/AndroidLiquidGlass/README.md

 )
 ```

-Using the block variant to improve performance when the style changes frequently:
+Use the block modifier variant to improve performance when the style changes frequently:

 ```kotlin
 var progress by animateFloatAsState(if (isPressed) 1f else 0f)